 What Size Washing Machine Do I Need?

+However, it's the size of the drum which affects how much laundry you can put in it.
 Washing machine drum sizes usually range from 6kg to 12kg.

 This measurement refers to the maximum dry weight of washing it can hold.
 And of course, overloading the drum can result in drainage issues and potential long-term damage.

 So what drum size do you actually need?
 This will come down to the amount and type of loads you're going to wash.